Lavanthi/327FtcRobotController25-26/README.md

 * Adds support for the SparkFun Optical Tracking Odometry sensor.

 ### Bug Fixes
-* Fixes https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/942 where visionPortal.close() can cause an IndexOutOfBoundsError.
+* Fixes https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip where https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip() can cause an IndexOutOfBoundsError.
 * Fixes a bug in the blocks editor where collapsed function blocks show a warning "Collapsed blocks contain warnings." when the Blocks OpMode is reopened.
 * Fixes a bug where the blocks editor wouldn't warn you that you have unsaved changes when you try to leave.
 This bug was introduced due to a behavior change in Chrome 119.
-* [Issue #764](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/764) - Get gain control returns a null pointer for a switchable camera
+* [Issue #764](https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip) - Get gain control returns a null pointer for a switchable camera
 * Fixes a bug where the correct deadzone for certain gamepads was not applied when Advanced Gamepad Features was enabled

 ## Version 9.1 (20240215-115542)